vitessio/website/content/en/docs/20.0/user-guides/operating-vitess/backup-and-restore/scheduled-backups.md

 For this example we are going to create two schedules: each will be executed every minute, the first one will backup the two `customer` shards, and the second one will backup the `commerce` keyspace.
-The backups will be stored directly inside the Minikube node, but if you want to backup to for instance S3, you can change the `location` of the backup in `401_scheduled_backups.yaml`.
+The backups will be stored directly inside the Minikube node, but if you want to backup to a cloud storage provider like S3, you can change the `location` of the backup in `401_scheduled_backups.yaml`.

 ```bash
 kubectl apply -f 401_scheduled_backups.yaml
 ```

-After at least a minute, we should see two new pods that were created by the operator.
+After a minute or so, we should see two new pods that were created by the operator.
 Under the hood, these pods are managed by a Kubernetes Job, and their goal is to take a backup of Vitess, as we defined in the `strategies` field of the `401_scheduled_backups.yaml` file.